-Transportation and Storage Agreements with CenterPoint Energy
+Transportation and Storage Agreements with CenterPoint Energy rate firm transportation.

-EGT provides the following services to CenterPoint Energy's LDCs in Arkansas, Louisiana, Oklahoma and Northeast Texas.
-Those services include firm transportation with seasonal contract demand, firm storage, no notice transportation with associated storage and maximum rate firm transportation.
 Contracts for firm transportation with seasonal contract demand, firm storage, firm no notice transportation with storage for CenterPoint's LDCs in Arkansas, Louisiana, Oklahoma and Northeast Texas are in effect through March 21, 2021 and will remain in effect thereafter unless and until terminated by either party upon 180 days' prior written notice.
+Contracts for maximum firm rate transportation for CenterPoint's LDCs in Oklahoma and portions of Northeast Texas are also in effect through March 21, 2021.
 Contracts for CenterPoint's LDCs in Arkansas, Louisiana and Texarkana, Texas terminated on March 31, 2018.
 MRT provides transportation and storage services to CenterPoint Energy's LDCs in Arkansas and Louisiana.
 Contracts for these services are in effect through May 15, 2023 and will remain in effect thereafter unless and until terminated by either party upon 12 months' prior written notice.